Accommodation

 Standard HutBlueCoveredCoveredNo, except Pahautea

-Serviced HutNot for bookings required hutsNot from 1 Oct to 30 April for TA route huts20% off all, except Peach CoveHamilton, Hope Kiwi, Anne, Nelson Lakes huts, Peach Cove, Puketi Hut
+Serviced HutOnly if bookings not requiredNot from 1 Oct to 30 April for TA route huts20% off all, except Peach CoveHamilton, Hope Kiwi, Anne, Nelson Lakes huts, Peach Cove, Puketi Hut

 Great Walks Huts & CampsN/ANot coveredNot coveredYes

 The huts are basic.
 They usually have bunks with plastic mattresses, though some have sleeping platforms and mattresses, which allows couples to sleep side-by-side.
 There used to be some sort of male and female segregation of sleeping areas but these days it is up to you to choose where to sleep (and identifying who the snorers are might be your first consideration).
 There are no showers and the toilets are long-drops, aka pit toilets (bring your own toilet paper).
-The DoC Great Walks huts generally have wardens, gas cooking, and sometimes solar powered lighting and flush toilets.
+The DoC Great Walks huts generally have wardens, gas cooking, and sometimes solar-powered lighting and flush toilets.
 But that’s not the case for the huts you will be using, except the Greenstone Hut, in the South Island (flush toilets), and Mangatepopo Hut (gas cooking), in the North, both of which have wardens.
-And just to be clear, even at these two huts there will be no-one to cook your food for you, and no-one to clean up your mess: it’s your job to wipe the benches down, turn the mattresses on their sides, sweep the floor, empty the fire ashes and makes sure the door and windows are securely closed when you leave.
+And just to be clear, even at these two huts there will be no one to cook your food for you, and no one to clean up your mess: it’s your job to wipe the benches down, turn the mattresses on their sides, sweep the floor, empty the fire ashes and makes sure the door and windows are securely closed when you leave.

 Huts generally have either a rainwater tank or a nearby stream.
 Such water is usually safe to drink but you may prefer to take no chances and boil or purify it.
-Most huts have a fireplace, sometimes in the form of a wood burning stove, but these should be used only when needed so there is always some fuel for the poor souls who might arrive tired, wet and frozen on a dark and stormy night.
-If you burn some wood it is good etiquette to cut or gather at least as much as you’ve used, and especially to set aside some twigs for kindling in a dry place, as dry kindling can be hard to find in pouring rain.
+Most huts have a fireplace, sometimes in the form of a wood-burning stove, but these should be used only when needed so there is always some fuel for the poor souls who might arrive tired, wet and frozen on a dark and stormy night.
+If you burn some wood, it is good etiquette to cut or gather at least as much as you’ve used, and especially to set aside some twigs for kindling in a dry place, as dry kindling can be hard to find in pouring rain.

 Other, hopefully obvious, hut etiquette points: don’t walk inside in dirty boots or in wet clothes; don’t party all night if others are trying to sleep; put your gear in the dining area (if the bunk rooms are separate) if you are planning to get up before everyone else so you don’t drive people crazy rustling plastic bags and flashing your torch about before dawn; and finally, take all your rubbish with you (if each person took one piece of someone else’s rubbish with them the huts would all be rubbish free!)